 Our Tip: Pack Sunscreen in Costa Rica

 Why do I suggest packing sunscreen?
 Well sunscreen here is one of the more expensive items in Costa Rica so if you can fit it in your case, bring it.
 (If you’re only bringing a carry-on you can only pack tubes less than 3.4 ounces.)

-There are tons of sunscreens out there, here are some of our favorites.
-I prefer natural or organic sunscreens as much as possible because most sunscreens use Oxybenone, which is not only harmful to coral reefs but to humans as well.
-I also prefer lotions than sprays because I feel like I’m wasting a lot with the spray and I’ve accidentally gotten it in my eyes/mouth (I’m clumsy).
+I also prefer natural or organic sunscreens as much as possible because most sunscreens use Oxybenone, which is not only harmful to coral reefs but to humans as well.
+You can’t find many natural sunscreens in Costa Rica.

-This is my all time favorite face and neck sunscreen.
-It was recommended to me by my best friend (thank you!!) before I moved to Costa Rica and two and a half years later I’m still using it to this day.
+Kiss my Face is my all time favorite face and neck sunscreen.
+It was recommended to me by my best friend before I moved to Costa Rica and I’m still using it to this day.

 I love it because it feels light, it’s moisturizing and it’s created as naturally as possible with no parabens, no artificial fragrances, no Oxybenzone and no animal ingredients or testing.
 It seriously feels like you’re putting on a regular moisturizer instead of a sunscreen and you don’t feel like you’re wearing anything at all.